pndhuy150902/SummarizationVietnamese/README.md

 # Summary of Vietnamese text with Transformers
 For this project, I will use model Mistral 7B and others technique like QLoRA, Deepspeed and Accelerate to increase training speed and decrease the hardware I use.
-To make it quick, I used 4xA100 80GB with AMPERE architecture and NVLINK to train this model.
+To make it quick, I used 4xA100 SXM 80GB with AMPERE architecture and NVLINK to train this model.
 You can use only 1 GPU with 24 VRAM to train this model, and you must decrease batch size.
 And I use PEFT model and Gradio for create this app as an example of text summarization.
 # Environment configuration
 * Cuda: 12.1
 * Cudnn: 8.9.7